Avion's Blue Water Program gives back to the Deschutes River

 Did you know that as much as 96% of the water from the middle section of the Deschutes River in Bend can be diverted into irrigation canals during the summer months?
 This creates a dramatic reduction in streamflow in the Middle Deschutes leading to habitat degradation, water quality problems, and an unhealthy river system.

 Blue Water offers four different donation levels starting at $1.60 per month and going up to $6.40 per month (at $1.60 increments), 100% of which goes to the DRC’s streamflow enhancement programs, such as leases and instream transfers, on the Deschutes River above Lake Billy Chinook.
-In 2016, Blue Water created $12,765 in donations which helped to lease 1.2 billion gallons of water back instream.
+In 2017, Blue Water created $12,625 in donations which helped to lease 926 million gallons of water back instream.
 Blue Water funds are used only to pay landowners to lease water and to pay the required state fees to lease water.
 DRC matches these funds with other funders who pay for the related staff time to generate these instream leases.

-The DRC would like to thank Avion Water Company for helping us achieve our mission.
+The DRC would like to thank Avion Water Company and their customers for helping us achieve our mission.